mjwaxios/axiospam/README.md

   as a user and not root, you can only validate your self.
 Other methods like pam_sss don't have this issue.

-NOTE: EXAMPLE is out of Date.
-ValidateUser is now Authenticate on the PAMUser struct

 Example to use this:
 ```
 package main